-This section describes the technology being demonstrated, including the operating principles underlying the technology and the overall approach to its use.
+The objective of this section is to describe the technology being demonstrated, including the operating principles underlying the technology and the overall approach to its use.
 The information provided here is excerpted from that provided by the developer.
-Performance characteristics described in this section are specified by the developer, which may or may not be substantiated by the data presented in Section 5.
+Performance characteristics described in this section are specified by the developer, and may or may not be substantiated by the data presented in Section 5.